malramsay64/phd-thesis/03_Dynamics/results.md

 $$ S(k) = 1 + 4 \pi \rho \frac{1}{q} \int \d r r \sin(qr)[g(r) - 1] $$

-Which is plotted for the trimer molecule in @fig:static_structure_factor.
+plotted for the trimer molecule in @fig:static_structure_factor.
 The position of the first peaks for the two pressures studies are